Skip to main content

 The supplement industry is booming.
 Some of the hottest products this year include nutricosmetics that target menopause, gut health and promote all kinds of other beauty benefits.

-Here, Senior Associate and commercial lawyer Bernadett Nagy explores changing beauty standards and identifies the top trends to watch before offering a word of warning to brand owners, marketing managers and influencers looking to promote the benefits of such products through advertising.
+Here, commercial lawyer Bernadett Nagy explores changing beauty standards and identifies the top trends to watch before offering a word of warning to brand owners, marketing managers and influencers looking to promote the benefits of such products through advertising.

 Holistic wellness